Do I need an architect for my project?

 - Are you currently available for new projects?

 - What are your strengths? (such as design / project management / planning)

 - Do you also offer a build service as part of the package?

 - What are your typical fees?

-Once you have talked to a few local architects, then take some time to reflect on how well they communicated.
-It’s worth remembering that most issues arise from poor communication.
+Once you have talked to a few local architects, then you should reflect on how well they communicated.
+Bear in mind that most issues arise from poor communication.
 So, you’ll want to remove those who were poor communicators at the start then you have a better chance of success.

-Finally, remove all the firms that didn’t fit within the scope.
+Finally, remove all the architectural practises that didn’t fit within the scope.
 Now you should have a nice short list of local architects.